MatsMoll/matsmoll.github.io/_posts/2023-08-30-dx-is-more-than-it-feels-good.md

 We cannot validate our SQL code because it is written in a pure string.
 We do not make our code check against bad data, as we do not have data validation.
 This is intentionally not added, as presenting too much code in a blog post is uninteresting.
 Furthermore, experimental code can quickly skip data validation, as extra dependencies are needed, leading to odd errors.
 Therefore, making our `df["picked_up_at"].dt.day` potentially error-prone, as we forcefully cast our value to a date time type without converting the `picked_up_at` to a proper value.

-Furthermore, we can not use our Python LSP to catch naming errors in our data frame, as we use strings to reference values.
+Furthermore, we can not use our Python [Language Server Protocol (LSP)](https://en.wikipedia.org/wiki/Language_Server_Protocol) to catch naming errors in our data frame, as we use strings to reference values.
 Leading to the potential error `KeyError: 'day_of_weak'` on runtime rather than an error on compile time.
 Similar to how we can not type check for values in dictionaries, but we can if described as a `class` object.

 Therefore, we have little to no system status visibility, leading to less error prevention, and we do not help our users recognize, diagnose, and recover from errors.